hilwinNorm/YokaiWatchWebsite_Comp/README.md

 │   │   ├── TeamBuild.js # Used in TeamBuild.html

+│   │   ├── YokaiDataList.js # Used in YokaiData.html

 │   │   └── TierSheet.js # Used to fill out tiers in tierSheet.html

 │   ├── Graphics/  # Images and visual assets

 │   ├── Fonts/  # Custom typography

-│   │  ├── Chewy/ # Unused, might get deleted soon

-│   │  ├── emoticons/ # Contains Discord images, might get deprecated soon

 │   │  └── Yokai_WatchFont/ # Main list of fonts that are used across the pages (Originate from games)